EwDosbox/PlatBorne/Concepts, Presentation, Lore/LORE.md

 -	The Hunter has Fallen and He can’t get up
 -	You are not very good at jumping are you
 -	It’s a simple game, hunter, just jump up Bloke (dude)
--	Get up here or Im gonna go Bonkers (crazy)
 -	Don’t you want a cuppa with your falling?
 -	Its falling season, innit?
 -	Getting pissed off?
 -	Feeling tired?
 -	What is this Fall guys?
 -	You know, I love London.
 It’s a place of pain, suffering and everyday stabbing that makes this the best place on earth.
--	Im a goddamn onion, Hunter
+-	I’m a goddamn onion, Hunter
 -	God save the queen
 -	Even Luigi can jump better
 -	I have seen VTubers play games better